1939 Auckland Rugby League season: Auckland Rugby League Schools Committee

 They held their annual meeting in mid May.
 President Mr. R.E.
-Newport congratulated the management on the progress they had made since the competitions inauguration with last year being a “record season”.
+Newport congratulated the management on the progress they had made since the competition's inauguration with last year being a “record season”.
 Officers were elected as follows:- Patron, Dr. M.G.
 Pezaro; president, Mr. R.E.
 Newport; chairman of committee, Mr. A. Stanley; secretary, Mr. L Rout; selectors, senior, Mr. S. Dickey; intermediate, Mr. V. Rose.
 They deiced that where possible grades would be zoned with the season start date “tentatively fixed” for April 27.

 Auckland Rugby League Junior Management Committee

 The league decided to place on record their appreciation of the services of Mr. W.F.
 Clarke, the secretary.
 For the nine seats on the management committee, 13 nominations were received and the club ballot resulted:- D. Wilkie, I. Stonex, C. Howe, E. Chapmen, T. Carey, A. Hopkinson, M.E.
 McNamara, T. McIntosh and W. Berger, Messrs.
 Carey and McIntosh are new members.
 Mr. Wilkie was subsequently reappointed chairman.
 It was also decided to begin the junior championships on May 29.
 Mr. A Stanley resigned as chairman of the schools’ management committee in late May.
 Mr. V. Rose was appointed as deputy-chairman for the remainder of the season.

 On July 4 the junior control board decided that all junior players should parade at Carlaw Park on July 22 to farewell the New Zealand team which was touring England and France.
 At their October 10 meeting it was decided “to confer with the clubs with a view to urging the amalgamation of the senior B and senior reserve grades.